-2The previous literature that uses this class of models, without the aging population, includes İmrohoroğlu, İmrohoroğlu, and Joines (1995), Huggett (1996), Nishiyama and Smetters (2007), and Conesa, Kitao, and Krueger (2009).
+&lt;sup>3The previous literature that uses this class of models, without the aging population, includes İmrohoroğlu, İmrohoroğlu, and Joines (1995), Huggett (1996), Nishiyama and Smetters (2007), and Conesa, Kitao, and Krueger (2009).

-3 There are several other papers that analyze the effects of the demographic changes of countries or regions outside the United States.
+&lt;sup>4 There are several other papers that analyze the effects of the demographic changes of countries or regions outside the United States.
 For example, Rios-Rull (2001) incorporates the Spanish population distribution to his stochastic general-equilibrium OLG model with aggregate fertility shocks.
-Attanasio, Kitao, and Violante (2006, 2007) construct a two-region large-open economy
+Attanasio, Kitao, and Violante (2006, 2007) construct a two-region large-open economy general-equilibrium OLG model and incorporate the United Nations global population projections to it.
+Krueger and Ludwig (2007) construct a three-region large-open economy general-equilibrium OLG model and incorporate the United Nations population projections, too.
+Chen, İmrohoroğlu, and İmrohoroğlu (2007) incorporate the Japanese population distribution to their deterministic general-equilibrium OLG model.
+Braun, Ikeda, and Joines (2009) also incorporate the Japanese population projection to their deterministic general-equilibrium OLG model.

-Most recently, Kitao (2014) incorporates the demographic change based on Census Bureau's population projection into her heterogeneous-agent OLG model with idiosyncratic wage and mortality shocks, which is similar to the one in the present paper.
-Kitao first calibrates the model to the 2010 stationary economy with the stationary population distribution, then she changes the conditional survival rate by age and the population growth rate of newborn households to analyze the aging population.
-However, her 2010 stationary benchmark economy fails to capture the current population distribution with a large group of babyboomers, thus, the model cannot accurately predict the macroeconomic effect and budgetary cost of the aging population in the short run.4 The present paper instead incorporates SSA's population projection as well as historical population directly and calibrates the model to the 2014 benchmark economy by solving the model for an equilibrium transition path between 1975 and 2200.
+population growth rate of newborn households.
+However, her 2010 stationary benchmark economy does not fully capture the current population distribution with a large group of baby boomers.
+The present paper instead incorporates SSA's population projection as well as historical population directly and calibrates the model to the 2014 benchmark economy by solving the model for an equilibrium transition path between 1975 and 2200.

-The rest of the paper is organized as follows: Section 2 describes the heterogeneous-agent OLG model with the projected aging population; Section 3 explains the calibration of the model to the 2014 benchmark economy; Section 4 shows the and the aging-population baseline economies; Section 5 explains the policy experiments that replace the future government policies to close the fiscal gap; and Section 6 concludes the paper.
+The rest of the paper is organized as follows: Section 2 describes the heterogeneous-agent OLG model with the projected aging population; Section 3 explains the calibration of the model to the 2014 benchmark economy; Section 4 shows the and the aging-population baseline economy; Section 5 explains the policy experiments that replace the future government policies to close the fiscal gap; and Section 6 concludes the paper.